Frequently Asked Questions

 While SiLA 1.x focused on device types, SiLA 2 embraced a completely service oriented structure.
 Using Features, SiLA 2 is a configurable and open standard which enables users to choose devices independently of vendors and based on functionality.

-Thanks to its self propagating functionality, SiLA 2 allows true plug & play.
+Thanks to its self-propagating functionality, SiLA 2 allows true plug & play.
 Break out of closed ecosystems.
 Reuse, change, adapt and configure already existing systems automatically.

-Is SiLA 2 compatible to SiLA 1.x?
+Is SiLA 2 compatible with SiLA 1.x?

-No. SiLA 2 is not directly backwards compatible to SiLA 1.x.
+No. SiLA 2 is not directly backwards compatible with SiLA 1.x.
 This has been a very specific design decision of the core working group.
 The working group decided early in the process of the SiLA 2 development not to include backwards compatibility in order not to sacrifice proper design.
 However, many learnings from SiLA 1.x made it into SiLA 2.

 How is security implemented in SiLA 2?